-CAS 19 19) Characterisation of antimicrobial resistance and virulence Project genes associated with avian Pasteurella multocida Dr Lida Omaleki Pasteurella multocida is the cause of fowl cholera, an economically important disease that has re-emerged in both meat chickens and layer chickens as these industries have shifted to organic and free range based systems.
-While now a Dr Conny Turni major disease, there is little known about genes driving both virulence and antimicrobial resistance in Australian avian isolates of P. multocida.
-This project seeks to address the gaps in our knowledge.
+CAS 20 20) Pangenome analysis of avian Pasteurella multocida Project Pasteurella multocida is the cause of fowl cholera, an economically important Dr Conny disease that has re-emerged in both meat chickens and layer chickens as these Turni industries have shifted to organic and free range based systems.
+While now a major disease, there is little known about genes driving both virulence and antimicrobial Dr Lida resistance in Australian avian isolates of P. multocida.
+This project seeks to address Omaleki the gaps in our knowledge.
 Our laboratory is the national reference centre for this pathogen and holds an extensive culture collection from around Australia, including a set of over 200 isolates that have been subjected to whole genome sequencing.
-A representative set of isolates will be screened by bioinformatic analysis for the presence of antibiotic resistance genes and for the genes that have been associated in overseas studies with virulence.
-Fowl cholera outbreak in meat chickens Whole genome analysis Advisor(s) contact Dr Lida Omaleki, I.omaleki@uq.edu.au +61 7 344 32576 Associate Advisor: Dr Conny Turni, c.turni1@uq.edu.au +61 7 344 32463 Location EcoSciences Precinct, Dutton Park Webpage https://researchers.uq.edu.au/researcher/2477 Useful majors Biochemistry & Molecular Biology / Bioinformatics / Microbiology
+A representative set of isolates will be used for pangenome analysis and compare the major virulence factors.
+Fowl cholera outbreak in meat chickens Whole genome analysis Advisor(s) Dr Lida Omaleki, I.omaleki@uq.edu.au contact Associate Advisor: Dr Conny Turni, c.turni1@uq.edu.au Associate Advisor: Dr. Noman Naseem: m.naseem@uq.edu.au Location EcoSciences Precinct, Dutton Park Webpage https://researchers.uq.edu.au/researcher/2477 Useful Biochemistry & Molecular Biology / Bioinformatics / Microbiology majors